Everything you need to know about Glycolic Acid

 It helps shed dead skin cells and reveal the newer, brighter layers underneath by acting on the outermost layer of skin.
 Since AHA's are water soluble, they work well on the epidermis layer of the skin.

 But because glycolic acid is so small, it can get deeper into your skin too, where it does some serious work.
-Glycolic acid stimulates the dermis to produce increased amounts of collagen and by stimulating collagen production, it helps skin feel firmer and minimizes fine lines and wrinkles.
+Glycolic acid stimulates the dermis and it helps skin feel firmer and minimizes the look of fine lines and wrinkles.

 How to use glycolic acid in your skin care routine